alexellis/openfaas-streaming-templates/README.md

 Requested by Luca Morandini, Data Architect at AURIN, University of Melbourne.
 Designed at no cost by Alex Ellis of OpenFaaS Ltd.

+## Notes

+Whilst the data does stream, there are buffers in Golang's i/o packages set at around 32-64KB, which means that you may print out `1-10000` via STDOUT, but the first output your client may receive is 1-6770, followed by the remainder up to 10000.

+## Example

 * Create new

 ```